 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

-In cases when appendix cancer is discovered unexpectedly after an appendectomy was performed for what was originally thought to have been appendicitis, a second operation to remove more tissue using surgical techniques (described below) is often recommended.
+If appendix carcinoid cancer is discovered unexpectedly after an appendectomy that was performed for what was originally thought to have been appendicitis, a second operation to remove more tissue using surgical techniques (described below) is often recommended.

 Hemicolectomy.
-For a tumor larger than 2 cm, a hemicolectomy may be recommended.
-This is the removal of a portion of the colon next to the appendix; removal of nearby blood vessels and lymph nodes is often done at the same time.
+For a carcinoid tumor larger than 2 cm or appendix cancers that are not carcinoid, a hemicolectomy may be recommended.
+This is the removal of a portion of the colon next to the appendix.
+Removal of nearby blood vessels and lymph nodes is often done at the same time.
 A right hemicolectomy is surgery performed on the right side of the colon.
 Even though a large amount of the large intestine is removed, the operation usually does not result in the need for a colostomy or stoma, which is an opening in the abdomen through which the bowel contents are emptied into a bag.

 In patients with a very slow-growing tumor, such surgery can be effective in removing the majority of the cancer cells.
 This can benefit the patient by reducing the amount of cancer, even if it does not remove every cancer cell.
 However, it is a difficult operation that can have significant side effects.
 The doctor will consider many different factors, such as the patient’s age and overall health, before recommending this extensive surgery.
 Patients should talk with a specialist with expertise in this type of procedure beforehand.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
-For appendix cancer, chemotherapy is most often used soon after surgery when cancer is found outside of the appendix region.
+For appendix cancer that is not a carcinoid tumor, chemotherapy is most often used soon after surgery when cancer is found outside of the appendix region.
+It may also be given for a non-carcinoid appendix cancer after surgery to prevent the cancer from coming back, depending on the stage of disease.
 There are different types of chemotherapy, depending on how the drugs are delivered to the body:

 Systemic chemotherapy.
-This type of chemotherapy is delivered through the bloodstream to reach cancer cells throughout the body.
+This type of chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 This can be done using an intravenous (IV) tube, which is a tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
 Some people may receive this type of chemotherapy in their doctor’s office or outpatient clinic; others may go to the hospital.

 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
 A patient may receive one drug at a time or combinations of different drugs at the same time.
-Specific drugs given in systemic chemotherapy are similar to those for colorectal cancer and can include fluorouracil (5-FU, Adrucil), leucovorin (Wellcovorin), capecitabine (Xeloda), irinotecan (Camptosar), oxaliplatin (Eloxatin), bevacizumab (Avastin), and cetuximab (Erbitux).
+Specific drugs given in systemic chemotherapy for non-carcinoid appendix cancers are similar to those for colorectal cancer and can include fluorouracil (5-FU, Adrucil), leucovorin (Wellcovorin), capecitabine (Xeloda), irinotecan (Camptosar), oxaliplatin (Eloxatin), bevacizumab (Avastin), ziv-aflibercept (Zaltrap), ramucirumab (Cyramza), cetuximab (Erbitux), and panitumumab (Vectibix).

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away when treatment is finished.